ThePalaceProject/architectural-decisions/README.md

 - *Active* - An ADR that has been merged into the `main` branch.
 - *Superceded* - A new ADR is accepted to replace the old one, and the superceded ADR is linked to the new ADR.

+A PR can be created to modify an existing ADR to clarify meaning and add to the description.
+However if a decision is being reversed the existing ADR should be superceded and a new one created to replace it.

 ## Format

 ### Markdown

-Each ADR will be created in github markdown, using the template set out in template.md.
+Each ADR will be created in github markdown, using the template set out in [template.md](TEMPLATE.md).

 ### Naming